Google’s workers unionize, launching the Alphabet Workers Union

 But unlike traditional unions, the Alphabet Workers Union is structured as a “minority union” that will not include all of Google’s 260,000-strong workforce.
 While any Google employee or contractor is invited to join, those that do most likely won’t find the union at the bargaining table to agree to their contract terms.
 Instead, the union’s focus will be on activism within the company–pressuring Google leadership to implement workplace changes.
 Such changes could be anything from the third-party institutions, such as governments, Google agrees to work with to the compensation packages executives charged with misconduct are entitled to get.

-As Chewy Shaw, a Google engineer and the vice-chair of the union’s leadership council told The Times, “Our goals go beyond the workplace questions of, ‘Are people getting paid enough?’
+As Chewy Shaw, a Google engineer and the vice-chair of the union’s leadership council told the Times, “Our goals go beyond the workplace questions of, ‘Are people getting paid enough?’
 Our issues are going much broader.
 It is a time where a union is an answer to these problems.”

 We'll be open to *all* Alphabet workers—full-time employees & TVCs.